 Dr. Kenney has been extremely active as a teacher and clinician, presenting master classes in Guardiagrele, Italy, Morelia, Mexico, North Carolina, Nebraska, Alabama, Oklahoma, Tennessee, Louisiana, Illinois, Arkansas, and Virginia.
 He has served as Graduate Teaching Assistant at the University of Nebraska-Lincoln, Adjunct Professor of horn at UNC-Pembroke and Concordia University, and he is currently the Associate Professor of horn at Southeast Missouri State University where he has taught applied horn and athletic bands since the Fall of 2014.
 Prior to his appointment at SEMO he was the Director of Instrumental Studies at Cresset Christian Academy in Durham, NC.

 Dr. Kenney performs on a handmade double Horn by Jacob Medlin and Houser mouthpieces.
-He currently lives in Jackson, Missouri, with his wife Lindsay and Bengal cat, Oakley.
+He currently lives in Jackson, Missouri, with his wife Lindsay, daughter Amelia, and their Bengal cat, Oakley.